ARTICLE I. NAME AND PURPOSE

 To be considered eligible for membership, the applicant library and university must meet the following criteria:

 a.
-The university is classified by the Carnegie Foundation as "R1: Doctoral Research University (Highest Research Activity)" or "R2: Doctoral Research University (Higher Research Activity);"
+The university is classified by the Carnegie Foundation as "R1: Doctoral Research University (Very High Research Activity)" or "R2: Doctoral Research University (Higher Research Activity);" [IPEDS/ACRL variables 15 and 16]

 b.
 The applicant library falls within the top 75% of the current GWLA membership in at least one of the following two measures: